-On Sunday, November 18, the Norwegian Cruise Line's vessel could not continue with her 10-day itinerary in the Caribbean, which started on November 16 from Miami Florida, due to a "mechanical problem" that has not been specified.
-The ship was not able to head to Saint Thomas.
+On Sunday, November 18, the NCL-Norwegian Cruise Line's vessel could not continue with her 10-day itinerary in the Caribbean, which started on November 16 from Miami Florida, due to a "mechanical problem" that has not been specified.
+The ship was not able to head to St Thomas USVI.

 Norwegian Jade was transferred from Dock 3 of Old San Juan to the Pan American dock so that the passengers can disembark.

 The captain, Frank Juliussen, notified the travelers in a letter that Norwegian Jade had suffered a mechanical problem which would prevent them from navigating the scheduled itinerary.